Dddatt/D.js/README.md

 D.prespectiveMatrix

 	PARAM - fov: The FOV for the projection matrix, in degrees.
-Required
+Default: 80

 	PARAM - aspect: The aspect for the projection matrix, aka width/height.
-Required
+Default: D.aspect

 	PARAM - zn: The near distance for the projection matrix.
 Objects will be rendered if they are further than this limit.
 Cannot be 0 due to division.
-Required
+Default: 0.1

 	PARAM - zf: The far distance for the projection matrix.
 Objects will be rendered if they are closer than this limit.
 Should be kept as small as possible to optimize rendering.
 1,000 should be fine in most cases.
-Required
+Default: 1000

-	Returns a Float32Array containing elements of a 4x4 prespective projection matrix create from provided params.
+	Returns a Float32Array containing elements of a 4x4 prespective projection matrix created from the provided params.